zguydev/aiohttp-toolkit/README.md

-# aiohttp_utils
+# aiohttp-toolkit

-`aiohttp_utils` - module to ease the process of handling aiohttp with premade functions
+`aiohttp-toolkit` - package to ease the process of handling aiohttp with premade functions